 The always-on touch digitizer draws a significant amount of power.
 Independent tests have found a battery life delta of 15 to 25 percent.
 (Source)

 Touching the screen of a tablet or phone is comfortable, because you’re able to hold the device at a comfortable angle.
-Touch-enabled laptops require a user to reach across the keyboard, which is extremely uncomfortable even with a stylus.
-The convertible or “hybrid” laptops are more portable and have the ability to fold flat just like a tablet, thus giving you a more comfortable experience.
+In opposition, Touch-enabled laptops require a user to reach across the keyboard, which is extremely uncomfortable.
+“Hybrid” laptops are more portable as they have the ability to fold flat just like a tablet, thus providing a more user-friendly experience.

 Thicker & Heavier

 A touch-enabled screen must be made thicker to accommodate the touch digitizer.
-This adds both a bit of bulk and weight to the machine.
+This adds both bulk and weight to the machine.

 Sunlight & Viewing Angles

 Most touchscreens are made of a glossy material.
 This glossy material makes it extremely difficult to view the screen while outdoors.
-This type of screen also shows reflections, which limits viewing angles.
+Additionally, this type of screen shows reflections, which limits viewing angles.

 Lack of Software & Applications

 In our opinion, touch-enabled laptops are a gimmicky fad that’s quickly dying off, much like the “3D TVs” did.
-That’s not to say tablets aren’t great, we love tablets & the “hybrid” convertibles such as the Microsoft’s SurfaceBook or Lenovo’s YogaBook.
-However, if you’d like touch functionality, go with a tablet or a convertible & avoid the touch-enabled laptops.
+That’s not to say tablets aren’t great.
+We love tablets and the “hybrid” convertibles such as the Microsoft’s SurfaceBook or Lenovo’s YogaBook.